Bhaanavee/DeOldify/README.md

 # DeOldify

-This project demonstrates how to colorize black-and-white images using a pre-trained deep learning model with OpenCV and Caffe.
+This project demonstrates how to colorize black-and-white images using a pre-trained deep learning model with OpenCV, Caffe, and Streamlit.
 The model was developed by Richard Zhang et al., and it automatically adds color to grayscale images by predicting the a and b color channels in the LAB color space.
-This technique is useful for revitalizing old photos or generating color data from grayscale images.
+This technique is useful for revitalizing old photos or generating color data from grayscale images using a user-friendly web interface.

 ## Overview
 This project aims to take black-and-white (grayscale) images and convert them to color using a deep learning model.
 The Caffe-based model predicts the chrominance values (color) while the lightness channel is preserved from the grayscale image.
-This technique uses machine learning to infer the most likely colors for various regions of an image.
+This technique uses machine learning to infer the most likely colors for various regions of an image and displays the results using Streamlit.

 The process involves:
 - Loading a pre-trained model that was trained on thousands of color images.
 - Transforming the grayscale image to LAB color space.
 - Feeding the lightness channel (*L*) into the model to predict the *a* and *b* channels (chrominance).
 - Combining these channels to produce a full-color image.
+- Displaying the original and colorized images using Streamlit.

 ## Installation